erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 You will:

-* Learn how to retrieve a charm from charmstore.
+* Learn how to retrieve a charm from [charmstore].
 * Learn how to use juju [hooks] in charms.
-* Get an overview about the juju event-loop.
+* Get an overview about the juju event-loop / state-machine.
-* Learn how to use the juju command: "juju run" to execute remote commands.
+* Learn how to use the juju command: 'juju run' to execute remote commands.
 * Learn how to use 'juju debug-log' for debuging your charms.

-Lets get started.
+Lets get started!
 # Preparations
 1. You need an internet connection and a linux client.
 1. You need a juju controller to deploy charms through.
 Here is how you can get that running on your local machine: [juju-lxd]